-Root canal therapy is necessary when the nerve of a tooth has become damaged due to tooth decay or an infection, and the living material inside the tooth, also known as the “pulp”, needs to be removed and replaced with specialized dental materials to preserve the tooth.
+Root canal therapy is necessary when the nerve of a tooth has become damaged due to decay or an infection.
+During the procedure, the living material inside the tooth, known as the pulp, is removed and replaced with specialized dental materials to preserve the tooth.

 What are the Signs That You Need a Root Canal?

-The most reliable way to know whether you need root canal surgery or not is to contact a dentist in Greenville, SC which handles root canals.
-Here are a few signs that you may require a root canal procedure to keep your tooth:
+The most reliable way to determine whether or not you need root canal surgery is to contact a dentist in Greenville, SC who handles root canals.
+Here are a few signs that you may require a root canal procedure to save your natural tooth:

-- Abscesses, or pimples, on the gums surrounding the tooth
+- You have abscess, or pimple, on the gums surrounding the tooth

 - Your tooth is sensitive to hot and cold food and drink